Wonderful Compactification of a Cartan Subalgebra of a Semisimple Lie Algebra: Cohomology of hbar and the Coxeter Arrangement

 For $0 \le k \le n$, the \textit{Whitney number} $W_k(Q_n(L))$ \textit{of the second kind} of $Q_n(L)$ is the number of corank $k$ elements of $Q_n(L).$ \end{definition}

 \begin{example} $\ $ \begin{enumerate} \itemsep 0em \item If $L$ is the trivial group $\{e\}$, then \item If $L$ is the group $\mathbb Z/2$, then \end{enumerate} \end{example}

 By Corollary \ref{bettiwhitney}, the Betti numbers of $\bar \fh$ when $\Phi$ is of classical type can be computed by counting the subspaces in the corresponding hyperplane arrangement, which are determined in \cite{OT}.
 We are grateful to Matt Douglass for pointing out these formulas to us.
-We compute the Betti numbers for the exceptional Lie algebras using SageMath.
+In a previous version of this paper, we developed an intricate combinatorics in order to count the $k$-step good root subsystems, which is now unnecessary in view of \cite{OT}.

+We computed the Betti numbers for the exceptional Lie algebras using SageMath, and are grateful to the referee for pointing out that they can be deduced from the tables in \cite{OS1}.
+In fact, in \cite{OS1}, the row labeled $A_0$ counts parabolic root subsystems in the given root subsystem in a particular $W$-orbit of parabolic root subsystem.
+Thus, the $2(r-k)$ Betti number of $\bar \fh$ can be computed from the corresponding table in \cite{OS1}, by summing over $W$-orbits with a parabolic root subsystem of rank $k$ in the table.
+For example, the entry $24$ for $f(F_4,3)$ may be obtained from table V in \cite{OS1} by summing the entries in the columns for $A_1$ and $\tilde{A}_1$, and the entry $122$ for $f(F_4,2)$ by summing the entries from the 4 columns for rank 2 root systems in table V.